RevillWeb/rebel-router-examples/simple-example/README.md

 ##Project folder

-First of all create your project in an empty directory called "simple-example".
+First of all create your project in an empty directory called "simple".
 Have a terminal window open at this directory ready for subsequent steps.

 <div align="center">
 <img src="http://i.imgur.com/WlrAL3p.png" alt="terminal window" />